keyporttech/helm-csi-driver-nfs/README.md

 ## Prerequisites

 - A kubernetes cluster 1.14 or later ( most recent release recommended)
+- NFS Client installed on each node in the cluster.
 - helm 3 installation
 - Nodes have enought resources to run the NFS pods.
 - An NFS server and existing accessible shares (confirm that the shares are accessible from one or more of the cluster nodes).